Sunday, December 22, 2024

 At the same time, when distributing the “reward” he used the “best” acting abilities.
 Handing over a bribe to Glinyany under the guise of advertising, Palenik remarked: “The advertising here is like this, you read it, the Internet is good.”

 In general, Palenik had a very strange relationship with coffee, since he handed over part of the bribe to Judge Sliva in a coffee package and with the words: “For coffee, coffee, you treated me, it’s instant, they say it’s good.”
-And at his home, in addition to the bribe itself, they found and seized $115 thousand and €410, also packaged in coffee bags.
+And at his home, in addition to the bribe itself, $115 thousand and €410, also packaged in coffee bags, were found and seized.

 Suddya hovav khabari in packages of s-pod kavi